moonleter/BackEndToDoAppCorrect/README.md

 # BackEndToDoAppCorrect
-In order to start backend part of thr application you neet to open XAMPP and run Apache + Database server and then got to localhost/phpmyadmin and create a database with name " ToDoList"
+In order to start backend part of thr application you neet to open XAMPP and run Apache + Database server Then got to localhost/phpmyadmin and create a database with name " ToDoList"